 Additionally, high FSH tends to shorten the follicular phase and causes early ovulation.
 This means that unless we are aware of our cycles and track them, it could be easy to miss the fertile window.
 But overall, it is yet to be established if high FSH levels impact natural fertility.

-What studies have shown, however, is that high FSH and low AMH (anti-mullerian hormone) levels are predictive of a woman’s response to medicated cycles.
+What studies have shown, however, is that high FSH low AMH (anti-mullerian hormone) levels are predictive of a woman’s response to medicated cycles.
 Many clinics have cutoffs when it comes to accepting high FSH patients for in-vitro fertilization (IVF) cycles, as response to medications could be unsatisfactory and would result in a failed cycle.

 How do I test my FSH levels?